New York Times Co. v. Sullivan: Further developments

-In February 2019, the Supreme Court denied a petition brought by Katherine McKee, one of the women that accused Bill Cosby of sexual assault, which claimed that Cosby had leaked a letter that permanently damaged her reputation, and had sought civil action against Cosby on this matter.
-Lower courts rejected her case based on New York Times Co., stating that she "thrust herself to the forefront of a public controversy", making her a limited public figure and requiring the higher standard of malice to be demonstrated.
-The denial by the Supreme Court did not include a vote count, but Justice Clarence Thomas wrote the solitary opinion on the case, agreeing that denial was appropriate per New York Times Co., but stating that he believed that decision of New York Times Co. was made wrongly.
-Thomas wrote "If the Constitution does not require public figures to satisfy an actual-malice standard in state-law defamation suits, then neither should we".
+Trump's opinion was supported by Supreme Court justice Clarence Thomas in various court opinions that followed.
+Thomas advocated reevaluating Sullivan in an opinion attached to the court's 2019 denial to hear a libel case brought by Katherine McKee, one of the women that accused Bill Cosby of sexual assault.
+McKee claimed Cosby had leaked a letter that permanently damaged her reputation.
+Lower courts rejected her case based on Sullivan, stating that she "thrust herself to the forefront of a public controversy", making her a limited public figure and requiring the higher standard of malice to be demonstrated.
+While Thomas wrote that the Court's decision to deny certification of McKee's appeal based on Sullivan was correct, he further said that Sullivan was made wrongly, and that "If the Constitution does not require public figures to satisfy an actual-malice standard in state-law defamation suits, then neither should we".
+Thomas also repeated calls to review Sullivan in his dissent in Berisha v.
+Lawson in 2021 and in his dissent to the court's denial to hear Don Blankenship's appeal, in the latter saying that Sullivan allows news agencies to "cast false aspersions on public figures with near impunity".
+Justice Neil Gorsuch also joined in Thomas in Berisha in expressing his concerns of how the media landscape had changed since Sullivan.

-In March 2021, federal judge Laurence Silberman called on the Supreme Court to overturn New York Times v.
-Sullivan, stating that the New York Times and The Washington Post are "virtually Democratic Party broadsheets".
+Federal judge Laurence Silberman called on the Supreme Court to overturn New York Times v.
+Sullivan in a March 2021 opinion, stating that the New York Times and The Washington Post are "virtually Democratic Party broadsheets".
 Silberman's dissent also accused big tech companies of censoring conservatives and warned that "Democratic Party ideological control" of mainstream media may be a prelude to an "authoritarian or dictatorial regime" that constitutes "a threat to a viable democracy".